Picovoice/porcupine/README.md

 A comparison between accuracy and runtime metrics of Porcupine and two other widely-used libraries, PocketSphinx and Snowboy, is provided [here](https://github.com/Picovoice/wakeword-benchmark).
-Compared to the best-performing engine of these two, Porcupine's standard model is 3.6 times more accurate and 3.8 times faster (on Raspberry Pi 3).
+Compared to the best-performing engine of these two, Porcupine's standard model is **3.6 times more accurate** and **3.8 times faster** (on Raspberry Pi 3).

 ## Model Variants

 The library in this repository is the standard trim of the engine.
 The standard trim is suitable for applications running on microprocessors (e.g. Raspberry Pi and BeagleBone) and mobile devices (Android and iOS).
-Picovoice has developed several different trims of the engine targeted at a wide range of applications.
-These trims are only available to commercial customers.
+Picovoice has developed several trims of the engine targeted at a wide range of applications.
+These are only available to enterprise customers.

 ## Structure of Repository

 Porcupine is shipped as an ANSI C precompiled library.
 The binary files for supported platforms are located under [lib](/lib) and header files are at [include](/include).
-Bindings are available at [binding](/binding) to facilitate usage from higher-level languages/platforms.
+Bindings are available at [binding](/binding) to facilitate usage from higher-level languages.
 Demo applications are located at [demo](/demo).
-We recommend using one of the demo applications as a starting point for your own implementation, when appropriate.
 Finally, [resources](/resources) is a placeholder for data used by various applications within the repository.

 ## Running Demo Applications